Father to take legal action over Mikey Rainsford's murder

 "I know that mistakes have been made," he said.

-This week has marked one year since the deadly week of gun violence in Merseyside that claimed three lives, including that of nine-year-old Olivia Pratt Korbel, who was also shot and killed in her own home.
+This week has marked one year since the deadly week of gun violence on Merseyside that claimed three lives, including that of nine-year-old Olivia Pratt Korbel, who was also shot and killed in her own home.

 Mr Rainsford said the spate of attacks made him feel as if nothing had changed since he lost his own son.

-"I'm heartbroken for the families first of all.
-I know what Olivia's family will have dealt with in those moments - because they were there.
+"I'm heartbroken for the families first of all," he said.

-"The fact that now it's women, and it's children, as well as my son - enough is enough isn't it?
-When is enough enough?"
+"The fact that now it's women, and it's children, as well as my son - enough is enough, isn't it?

 How is Merseyside affected by gun crime?